Tree-based Learning for High-Fidelity Prediction of Chaos: Results

-Next we investigate the features fed to the ETR in order to prescribe a value of $p$.
-After training the ETR used in feature reduction we request the impurity-based feature importances (FIs) to be calculated, which ranks the $k$ features according to their respective reduction of the specified loss function.
-It is important to note that FIs are normalized, meaning $\sum_{j=1}^{kD} FI_j=1$, where $FI_j$ is the feature importance of the $j$-th delay.
-Note that for an $D$-dimensional time series, there will be $k\cdot D$ features.
-We define a null rate of feature importance, $FI_0 = \frac{1}{kD}$.
-If all features were equally important their FI's would all be equal to this null rate, and otherwise it is guaranteed that some features will have greater importance and others will have less.
-Thus we select $p$ to be the number of features whose importance is greater than or equal to $FI_0$.
-In all displayed TreeDOX results we use these suggested methods of prescribing $k$, $\xi$, and $p$.
-See Figs. \ref{fig:ami} and \ref{fig:FIs} for visualizations of hyperparameter prescription in practice.
+\emph{Feature reduction hyperparameter ($p$):} To prescribe a value for $p$, we next investigate the features fed to the ETR.
+After training ETR\#1, we request the impurity-based feature importances (FIs), also known as the Gini feature importance, to be calculated, which ranks the $kD$ features according to their respective reduction of the specified loss function (mean square error, in our case).
+Gini importance is defined on a tree-level basis, meaning each tree in the regression ensemble captures its own estimation of the importance of each feature.
+Therefore, a convenient and natural extension is to consider the statistical properties of feature importance samples.
+We propose the following procedure: \textbf{(1)} For each $i\in\{1,2,\dots,kD\}$, perform a one-sided t-test on the samples of $\vec{FI}_i$, where the null hypothesis is $H_0:~\mu\leq0$, and alternative hypothesis is $H_1:\mu>0$, where $\mu$ is the population mean of $\vec{FI}_i$; \textbf{(2)} define a null rate, $FI_0$, to be the minimum $\vec{FI}_i$ that passes the respective t-test with a p-value of 5\% or lower; \textbf{(3)} define $p$ to be the number of indices $i$ such that the sample mean of $\vec{FI}_i$ is greater than or equal to $FI_0$.
+Additionally, one may require that the feature reduction step does, indeed, reduce features by a significant margin.
+Therefore, we suggest that if $p>kD/2$ (meaning more than half the possible features remain after reduction) then one should repeat the procedure with $H_0:~\mu\leq\text{median}(\vec{FI})$ and $H_1:~\mu>\text{median}(\vec{FI})$.
+In all displayed TreeDOX results, we use these suggested methods of prescribing $k$, $\xi$, and $p$.
+See Supplementary Figs.~1 and 2 for visualizations of hyperparameter prescription in practice.